22 Oct 2020

 18 Nov 2015

-When developing new, advanced features of Themis library, we had to extend some ECC cryptography available in open source with our own implementation to provide simple point multiplication with random (unknown in advance) point.
+When developing new, advanced features of Themis library, we had to extend some of the ECC cryptography available in open source with our own implementation to provide simple point multiplication with random (unknown in advance) point.
 To achieve that, we've extended Daniel J. Bernstein's implementation of ed25519 with our own math and code.
 This blog post outlines our direction of thinking.

 4 Nov 2015